jordifierro/pachatary-android/README.md

 and there are no visual tests yet.

 RxJava plays a very important role on the system.
-Repositories are split in normal and api.
+Repositories are split in frontal and api.
 The second one manages the retrofit requests, and the first one handles caching, both made reactively to reach the subscribed presenters.

+Frontal repository uses an special pattern that consists on merging the different source of scenes modification flowables and making them emit functions instead of scene objects.
+That allows streams to modify the state of the cached elements using `scan` RxJava operator.

 All classes follow dependency injection pattern (with Dagger2).